Twitch and League of Legends still dominate streaming, but YouTube is catching up

 Here are the best startup cities in the Midwest

-Twitch and other game streaming sites are big business, that much is established, but everyone’s waiting for things to sort of max out, and some thought that might have happened earlier this year.
+Twitch and other game-streaming sites are big business, that much is established, but everyone’s waiting for things to sort of max out, and some thought that might have happened earlier this year.
 But the latest quarterly report from Streamlabs indicates there’s still plenty of room to grow, and that Twitch doesn’t have a stranglehold on the market — well, not a complete stranglehold.

 The report is based on data collected by Streamlabs’ popular app, which sits on top of streaming services and adds functionality — so this isn’t directly from the sites themselves.
 Still, with hundreds of thousands using the software, it’s pretty reliable info.